Women in science: United States after World War II

 Barbara McClintock's studies of maize genetics demonstrated genetic transposition in the 1940s and 1950s.
 Before then, McClintock obtained her PhD from Cornell University in 1927.
 Her discovery of transposition provided a greater understanding of mobile loci within chromosomes and the ability for genetics to be fluid.
 She dedicated her life to her research, and she was awarded the Nobel Prize in Physiology or Medicine in 1983.
 McClintock was the first American woman to receive a Nobel Prize that was not shared by anyone else.
 McClintock is one of several scientists whose works are commemorated by a U.S. postage stamp.

 Nita Ahuja is a renowned surgeon-scientist known for her work on CIMP in cancer, she is currently the Chief of surgical oncology at Johns Hopkins Hospital.
 First woman ever to be the Chief of this prestigious department.

 Carolyn Porco is a planetary scientist best known for her work on the Voyager program and the Cassini–Huygens mission to Saturn.
 She is also known for her popularization of science, in particular space exploration.

 Physicist Helen Quinn, with Roberto Peccei, postulated Peccei-Quinn symmetry.
 One consequence is a particle known as the axion, a candidate for the dark matter that pervades the universe.
-Quinn was the first woman to receive the Dirac Medal and the first to receive the Oskar Klein Medal.
+Quinn was the first woman to receive the Dirac Medal by the International Centre for Theoretical Physics (ICTP) and the first to receive the Oskar Klein Medal.

 Lisa Randall is a theoretical physicist and cosmologist, best known for her work on the Randall–Sundrum model.
 She was the first tenured female physics professor at Princeton University.

 Sally Ride was an astrophysicist and the first American woman, and then-youngest American, to travel to outer space.
 Ride wrote or co-wrote several books on space aimed at children, with the goal of encouraging them to study science.
 Ride participated in the Gravity Probe B (GP-B) project, which provided more evidence that the predictions of Albert Einstein's general theory of relativity are correct.

 Through her observations of galaxy rotation curves, astronomer Vera Rubin discovered the Galaxy rotation problem, now taken to be one of the key pieces of evidence for the existence of dark matter.
 She was the first female allowed to observe at the Palomar Observatory.

 Sara Seager is a Canadian-American astronomer who is currently a professor at the Massachusetts Institute of Technology and known for her work on extrasolar planets.

 Astronomer Jill Tarter is best known for her work on the search for extraterrestrial intelligence.
 Tarter was named one of the 100 most influential people in the world by Time Magazine in 2004.
 She is the former director of SETI.